hbostanchi/Fema_Flood_Payout/README.md

 The original data was cleaned up to align useful columns.
 Refining data types and eleminating null values from the data.

 ### Feature selection and process of elimination
--- explaination --
+-- explaination -- (Hamed)

 ### Train vs Test sets
--- explaination --
+-- explaination -- (Wish)

 ### Choice of model and Pros/Cons
-Since we are predicting the estimated FEMA payouts for property damages, a linear regression model was chosen.
+Since we are predicting the estimated FEMA payouts for property damages, a linear regression model was chosen to best predict paterns and find the line of best fit.
+The linear regression model helps ----- however it tends to over simplify the problem.
+Additionally logistical regression was used to predict the likelyhood of getting a payout not.

 ----------------------------------------------------------------------------------------------------------------------------------------
 # Data: